olin/studentgovernment/student_government_bylaws.md

 with the Governing Documents:

 1. the Executives of the Council of Olin Representatives
-2. the Chair and Vice Chair of the Honor Board
-3. the Director and Assistant Director of Student Activities
+2. the Director and Assistant Director of Student Activities
-4. the Director and Assistant Director of Clubs and Organizations
+3. the Director and Assistant Director of Clubs and Organizations
-5. the Director and Assistant Director of Service
+4. the Director and Assistant Director of Service

+The Chair and Vice Chair of the Honor Board meet separately to conduct an audit of the Honor Board's operations.
 Following the review, the Honor Board representatives summarize their findings in a joint report on the state of the Student Government.

 #### Section 3.
 Discrepancy Resolution.